glarocca/OpenAIRE_research_products/README.md

 }

 [DEBUG]  Downloading *Research Products* from the OpenAIRE dashboard in progress
-	 This operation may take few minutes.
+	 This operation may take few minutes to complete.
 Please wait!

 [REPORT]
 ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┳━━━━━━━┳━━━━━━━━━━━━┳━━━━━━━━━━━━┓